Skip to content

 Y-Model

 Building on the approach that has been in place in Mexico for many years, France has developed an advanced e-invoicing system based on a 5-corner model (a 4-corner network plus the tax authority for e-reporting).
-This system can also function as a 3-corner model using the government’s central platform.
+This system was also designed to function as a 3-corner model using the government’s central platform, but this option has been removed from France’s final Y-model.

-In France’s “Y-Model”, businesses have the option to either use certified service providers known as “PDP” (Partner Dematerialization Platforms) or the government’s central platform, “PPF”.
-PDPs can establish direct point-to-point connections with other PDPs or connect through a broader 4-corner network like Peppol.
-In this setup, they exchange invoices to one another, while transmitting tax data (CTC) to the tax authority (the 5th corner), or they send invoices via the PPF, effectively functioning as a 3-corner model.
+PDPs can establish direct point-to-point connections with other PDPs or connect through a broader 4-corner network like Peppol, while transmitting tax data (CTC) to the tax authority (the 5th corner).

 Although the Y-Model may appear complex, it offers significant flexibility to companies.
-Businesses can choose any PDP that best meets their needs, benefiting from additional services such as processing invoices using content & formats not supported by the PPF.
-Alternatively, companies can opt for the straightforward solution of using the PPF directly.
-However, this model places considerable responsibility and complexity on the PDPs.
+Businesses can choose any PDP that best meets their needs, benefiting from additional services such as processing invoices in different invoice formats.

 This model is expected to set a precedent, with Spain already announcing plans to adopt a similar Y-model for its upcoming B2B e-invoicing mandate.